DaveO-Home/embedded-acceptance-tests/README.md

 1\. ***Development Server Window*** -

-***Important:*** Upgraded Karma from 4.4.1 to 5.1.0 - StealJs opens too many files so downgrade Karma to 4.4.1.
+***Important:*** Upgraded Karma from 4.4.1 to 5.1.0 - StealJs may open too many files so downgrade Karma to 4.4.1 or change your `ulimit`.

 * `cd public/stealjs/build`
 * `gulp server`